UdayanSinha/Indoor_Positioning_System/README.md

 # Indoor_Positioning_System
-An approach to finding an approximate position of a person in an indoor environment.
+An approach to finding the approximate position of a person in an indoor environment.